njsdias/ApacheSpark2-BigData/5-RunningCluster/README.md

       addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.14.6")

  After this modifications run the command _sbt assembly_ inside of the folder _sbt_.
 If all is done well you will receive a Sucess Message.
-If you go to the _sbt_ folder you will find a new folder that was created automatically by the compile process named _target_ and inside of that you will see a folder with the name _scala-2.11_ (it is my dependy in my case) and inseide of that you wil find the jar file : _Moviesimilarities1M-assembly-1.0.jar_
+If you go to the _sbt_ folder you will find a new folder that was created automatically by the compile process named _target_ and inside of that you will see a folder with the name _scala-2.11_ (it is my dependy in my case) and inseide of that you wil find the jar file : _Moviesimilarities1M-assembly-1.0.jar_ .
+And that is my Spark drivers script that I can run from a real cluster.

 ![sbt-1](https://user-images.githubusercontent.com/37953610/58965982-5e21b180-87a9-11e9-9e2c-c49def6ce7a8.jpg)